Today’s post highlights the work of Embrace Global and one of its co-founders, Linus Liang.

 The solution seems obvious – design an affordable incubator.
 In 2007, Linus Liang and his team at the Stanford d.
 Schools were tasked with the ambitious objective of creating an incubator for 1% of the standard cost – a mere $250.

-Their story begins in “Design for Extreme Affordability”, the d.school’s project-based course focused on innovating for social good.
-Of the assignments available, Linus and his team gravitated to the incubator challenge, a project sponsored by a Nepalese NGO (Note: Nepal has the highest percentage of neonatal deaths per baby born in the world).
+While at Stanford’s d.school, the team that would become Embrace took a focused course on innovation for social good, “Design for Extreme Affordability.”
+Linus and his team gravitated to the incubator challenge, a project sponsored by a Nepalese NGO (a country with the highest percentage of neonatal deaths per baby born in the world).
 As good design thinkers, the team’s first step was to observe users, specifically the healthcare workers in Nepal responsible for treating premature and LBW babies.

-Linus journeyed to Katmandu and immediately started touring hospitals, speaking with doctors and nurses about the issue of premature births.
-As he walked around, Linus noticed something surprising — there were already a number of incubators, primarily older units that had been donated.
+Linus traveled to Kathmandu and immediately started touring hospitals, speaking with doctors and nurses about the issue of premature births.
+As he walked around, Linus noticed something surprising — there were already a number of incubators, primarily older units, that had been donated.
 Even more surprising, most of the incubators sat empty.

-When Linus asked why this was the case, a doctor shared that most problematic premature and LBW births occur in rural villages, up to a day of travel away.
+When Linus asked why, a doctor shared that most problematic premature and LBW births occur in rural villages, up to a day of travel away.
 Sadly, because babies cannot regulate their body temperature, they often die en route to the hospital.
-It was a powerful insight and Linus immediately recognized his team had the wrong design challenge.
-To evolve it successfully, he would need a completely different data set.
+This was a powerful insight, and Linus immediately recognized his team had the wrong design challenge.
+To develop it successfully, he needed a completely different data set.

-He cancelled his remaining hospital tours and arranged to visit surrounding villages, the areas where the true need existed.
-He spoke with local doctors and with mothers who had lost their babies as a consequence of premature or LBW births.
-He discovered that geographic proximity to urban hospitals was only part of the problem; in many cases, families simply couldn’t afford the travel let alone the cost of hospital care.
-He also unearthed several realities that would inform the design of his team’s solution: no reliable source of electricity, rudimentary local healthcare, extreme cost constraints (It became clear that $250 would be far too expensive for local adoption).
+He canceled his remaining hospital tours and arranged to visit surrounding villages, the areas where the need truly existed.
+He spoke with local doctors and mothers who had lost their babies.
+He discovered that geographic proximity to urban hospitals was only part of the problem; in many cases, families simply couldn’t afford the travel, let alone the cost of hospital care.
+He also unearthed several realities that would inform the design of his team’s solution: no reliable source of electricity, rudimentary local healthcare and extreme cost constraints (It became clear that $250 would be far too expensive for local adoption).

 With these factors in mind, Linus’s team reframed their task.
-Rather than focusing on affordable incubators, they endeavoured to “design an ultra low cost, portable way of maintaining babies’ temperatures without the use of electricity.”
-By shifting and narrowing the challenge, the team increased the likelihood their final solution would indeed have an impact.
+Rather than focusing on affordable incubators, they set out to “design an ultra low cost, portable way of maintaining babies’ temperatures without the use of electricity.”
+By shifting and narrowing the challenge, the team increased the likelihood their final solution would have an impact.

-Once back in the USA, Linus’s team engaged in a flurry of activity.
-First, they gathered as much information as they could on incubator technology and its methods for regulating babies’ temperatures.
-They were fortunate to be at Stanford where access to expertise in medicine, engineering, and materials science was readily available.
-Their research revealed, among other valuable facts, that a significant portion of the expense associated with standard incubators had little to do with temperature regulation.
+Once back in the States, Linus’s team gathered as much information as they could on incubator technology and methods for regulating babies’ temperatures.
+They were fortunate to be at Stanford, where access to expertise in medicine, engineering, and materials’ science was readily available.
+Their research revealed, among other valuable facts, that a significant portion of the expenses associated with standard incubators had little to do with temperature regulation.

 Second, focused on their revised design challenge, the team brainstormed possible solutions.
 Using the brainstorming principles advocated at the d.school (including deferring judgment, building on the ideas of others, and allowing for wild ideas), they generated a large volume of potential ideas, a subset of which would ultimately influence their final solution.

 The path was tortuous but necessary; the resulting solution was extraordinarily elegant.
 Resembling a miniature sleeping bag, the product insulated a child against the cold.
 A side pouch accommodated the real magic – a unique, removable heating pad.
 After a few minutes in boiling water, the pad releases just enough heat to maintain the perfect temperature inside the sleeping bag for over four hours.
-As importantly, the solution had no moving parts and could be built for under $25 (that’s correct, 1/1000th the cost of a traditional incubator).
+Just as importantly, the solution had no moving parts and could be built for under $25 (one-thousandth the cost of a traditional incubator).

 In typical business scenarios, a prototype this polished would enter into clinical testing, production planning, and finally manufacturing and distribution.
-Linus’s team however was determined to make sure their final product would optimally suit the intended market.
-So with the prototype in hand, the team returned overseas seeking evaluative feedback.
+Linus’s team was determined to make sure their final product suited the intended market though.

-For example, the team learned that local doctors often accompany new mothers and their premature babies to urban hospitals.
-When in transit, a key consideration is observing chest movement to monitor respiration.
-To facilitate such observation (without requiring the opening of the sleeping bag and the consequent loss of valuable heat), Linus’s team designed a rugged plastic window for the front of the unit.
+For example, the team learned that local doctors often accompanied new mothers and their premature babies to urban hospitals.
+When in transit, they need to observe chest movement and monitor respiration.
+To facilitate this, without opening the sleeping bag and losing heat, Linus’s team added a rugged plastic window to the front of the unit.

-The “Embrace Infant Warmer” is nearly ready for market.
-Interest in the product has already exceeded expectations.
-Indeed, healthcare systems around the world have been inquiring about the unit’s availability.
-By solving a real problem and solving it well, Embrace is poised to do more than introduce a popular product; they will be saving lives.
+Ultimately, interest in the “Embrace Infant Warmer” exceeded expectations, with healthcare systems around the world inquiring about the unit’s availability.
+By identifying a real problem and solving it well, Embrace is poised to do more than introduce a popular product; they will be saving lives.